 We have all kinds of groups visit us for different stretches of time.
 Our summer programs run for one week (Saturday to Saturday).
 During the academic year, groups can come for a week, a weekend, stay overnight, or visit for one day.
 Youth groups, confirmation and Sunday school classes, college and campus ministry students, mission committees, church leaders, retirees, and intergenerational church groups are all welcome.

 We require participants to be at least rising seventh graders.
 We ask that you plan for a youth to adult ratio of 5:1 (except for all middle school groups, which we ask have a 4:1 ratio).
+We expect each youth group to provide at least one adult leader of each gender who can sleep in the dormitory room with your youth.
+If for some reason you cannot fulfill this requirement, you must contact us well in advance of your trip to discuss your situation.

 Registering for Your Trip